jonavano/java-tdd-oop-bobs-bagels/README.md

 7.
 As a customer,
 So I know what the damage will be,
-I'd like to know the cost of a bagel before I add it to my basket.
+I'd like to know the cost of a storeItem before I add it to my basket.
 ```

 ```
 8.
 As a customer,
 So I can shake things up a bit,
-I'd like to be able to choose fillings for my bagel.
+I'd like to be able to choose fillings for my storeItem.
 ```

 ```
 9.
 As a customer,
 So I don't over-spend,
-I'd like to know the cost of each filling before I add it to my bagel order.
+I'd like to know the cost of each filling before I add it to my storeItem order.
 ```

 ```